Naval Air Station Corpus Christi

-Naval Air Station Corpus Christi is a United States Navy naval air base located six miles (10 km) southeast of the central business district (CBD) of Corpus Christi, in Nueces County, Texas.
+Naval Air Station Corpus Christi is a United States Navy naval air station located in Corpus Christi, Texas.
+The primary mission of NAS Corpus Christi is to support naval aviation through flight training for U.S. Navy and Marine Corps aviators, as well as through tenant commands and related facilities.

 History

 A naval air station for Corpus Christi had been proposed since the mid-1930s, and the city's congressman, Richard M. Kleberg, supported it.
 But it remained a low priority construction project for the U.S. Navy as late as January 9, 1940.
 (The Kleberg family and Roy Miller both supported Vice President John Nance Garner's quest for the 1940 presidential nomination.)
 Rep. Lyndon B. Johnson made himself a key Texas ally of President Franklin D. Roosevelt's bid for a third term, and the White House told the Navy Department to consult Johnson, and heed his advice, on Navy contracts in Texas.
 By February 1940, the project was on the Navy's preferred list.
 Brown & Root, a Houston firm, shared the construction contract with another New Deal supporter, Henry Kaiser; the president personally signed the (first) cost plus fixed fee contract June 13, 1940.
 The Roosevelt campaign in Texas no longer had a shortage of cash.

 The official step leading to the construction of the Naval Air Station was initiated by the 75th United States Congress in 1938.
 A board found that a lack of training facilities capable of meeting an emergency demand for pilots constituted a grave situation.
 They recommended the establishment of a second air training station, and further, that it be located on Corpus Christi Bay.
-NAS Corpus Christi was commissioned by its first Commanding Officer, CAPT Alva Berhard, on March 12, 1941.
+NAS Corpus Christi was commissioned by its first Commanding Officer, CAPT Alva Bernhard, on March 12, 1941.
 The first flight training started on May 5, 1941.

 US Navy North American SNJ-4s warming up for training at NAS Corpus Christi circa 1943.